emberjs/guides/source/testing/testing-xhr.md

 ## AJAX

-AJAX requests are the most prevelant use case where you will be creating promises.
+AJAX requests are the most prevalent use case where you will be creating promises.
 While testing it's likely you will want to mock your AJAX requests to the server.
 Below we've included examples for [ic-ajax](https://github.com/instructure/ic-ajax).
 Feel free to use other mocking libraries such as [Mockjax](https://github.com/appendto/jquery-mockjax), but it's important to note, that Mockjax and other libraries are unaware of the run loop and won't wrap their resolve in a run call.
 This may resolve in promises being run outside the realm of the run loop and will result in errors.

 ###ic-ajax